This post may contain affiliate links.

 • You don’t have to wear metallic traction aids like microspikes.

 Unless you know your intended route and hiking partners well, it can be difficult to predict these factors.
 For example, it’s easy to underestimate the amount of water that fallen leaves can hold in autumn, even if it’s not raining, or the increased wind exposure you’ll experience when hiking through forest after the leaves have dropped.
-The same holds for morning frost or dew which can make your shoes and socks wet, or the cold that radiates up through your trail runners if you have to wear a metallic traction aid to hike over slick and icy rock.
+The same holds for morning frost or dew, which can make your shoes and socks wet, or the cold that radiates through your trail runners if you must wear a metallic traction aid to hike over slick and icy rock.

 Regular hiking or insulated winter boots are usually much warmer than trail runners in borderline weather because they don’t have mesh sides and they have much thicker soles.
 This results in much greater wind resistance and more foot and sole insulation.
-Personally, I switch from trail runners to lightly insulated winter boots (200 g of insulation) because “waterproof” winter boots with synthetic insulation will also stay warmer if you get them soaked, while the same can’t be said of uninsulated or leather hiking boots.
+I switch from trail runners to lightly insulated winter boots (200 g of insulation) because “waterproof” winter boots with synthetic insulation will also stay warmer if you get them soaked, while the same can’t be said of uninsulated or leather hiking boots.

 Hanz ChillBlocker Waterproof Socks (right) are insulated with Polartec Fleece for warmth, but still fit in regularly sized shoes for hiking in wet weather